tskit-dev/msprime/docs/tutorial.rst

         ax1.set_ylabel("Recombination rate")
         ax1.set_xlabel("Chromosome position")

         # Now we run the simulation for this map.
-We assume Ne=10^4
+We simulate
-        # and have a sample of 100 individuals
+        # 50 diploids (100 sampled genomes) in a population with Ne=10^4.
         tree_sequence = msprime.simulate(
             sample_size=100,
             Ne=10**4,